Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Introduction

-Through robot mediation, specific parameters can be introduced and controlled to examine their individual effects on dyadic interaction, such as investigating the impact of delay by introducing it into the system.
-Previous research has explored the negative impact of network delay on human task performance [8], yet different types of delay (e.g., visual or haptic) have not been fully distinguished.
-The negative impact of visual delay on human performance has been reported [9], and delayed haptic feedback has been shown to affect interactive performance adversely [10].
-Nevertheless, previous studies did not account for differences in participants’ skill levels when assessing these effects.
-Ivanova et al. [7] systematically examined the effect of haptic delays on human interaction with a superior human-like robot, where a shorter delay did not significantly deteriorate performance.
-Du et al. [1] empirically investigated the negative effects of haptic delay on human participants assigned different skill levels.
-However, a theoretical analysis examining the correlation between the dyadic interactive controller and the system’s stability outcomes remains unaddressed.
-Understanding this relationship is crucial for designing stable and effective robot-mediated interactions under time-delayed conditions.
-Furthermore, experiments on delayed haptic dyadic interactions mediated by commercial rehabilitation robots are virtually absent.
-Consequently, the influence of haptic delay on dyadic interaction mediated by rehabilitation robotics has not yet been comprehensively elucidated.
+Through robot mediation, specific parameters can be introduced and controlled to examine their individual effects on dyadic interaction, such as investigating the impact of delay.
+Previous research has explored the negative impact of network delay on human task performance \cite{AlhalabiKunifuji2003}, yet different types of delay (e.g., visual or haptic) have not been fully distinguished.
+While delayed haptic feedback has been shown to affect interactive performance adversely \cite{JayHubbold2007}, previous studies often did not account for differences in participants’ skill levels.
+Ivanova et al. \cite{IvanovaBurdet2021} examined haptic delays in human interaction with a superior human-like robot, concluding that short delays do not significantly deteriorate performance.
+Additionally, Du et al. \cite{DuCampolo2024} empirically investigated haptic delay effects on human participants with assigned skill levels.
+However, a rigorous theoretical analysis correlating dyadic controller parameters with interaction stability limits remains unaddressed.
+Furthermore, it is unclear how these specific limits dictate motor performance.

-This study conducts a rigorous stability analysis of robot-mediated interactive dyadic systems influenced by delay, using Articares H-MAN\textsuperscript{\textregistered}—a commercial rehabilitation robot for the upper limb—as the healthcare platform for interactions.
-After estimating the H-MAN’s dynamic parameters, the derived values were employed to formulate a dynamic model.
-Through theoretical analysis, stability criteria were developed and validated via dynamic model simulations.
-These stability criteria are associated with haptic delay magnitude, interactive controller stiffness, and robotic platform dynamics (encompassing inertia and damping), while the stability conditions may also correlate with the motor performance of interacting participants.
-Subsequently, the relationship between the stability criteria and dyadic performance was investigated through interactions mediated by two H-MANs, where the interactions were generated by dyadic human-like robotic agents.

-Our objective involves designing buffer functions to mitigate the adverse effects caused by haptic delays.
-However, such implementations necessitate prior verification of controller stability within rehabilitation robotics, as unstable systems would preclude effective delay-mitigation strategies.
-Additionally, this study examines whether theoretical stability is related to cooperative motor performance during interactions between two human-like robots.
-Therefore, this work delineates the interdependence of system stability, controller parameters, and delay magnitude, laying the groundwork for robust buffer design.
-Experiments suggest a relationship between the stability criteria and dyadic motor performance based on statistical analysis.